DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	for new downloads, it will right away arrange these files into the processing queue, and the moment your (manual) data arrangement is not done yet, any incomplete set of files would result in processing errors, and you'd have to redo all the concerned runs.

+3)  The expected behaviour for data management by the daemon is as follows.
+First, for all teams and all benchmarks, it checks for new subfolders in the related `data/*/*/*/downloads` folders.
+Second, it initializes corresponding subfolders in the `data/*/*/*/work` folders for all these new "downloads".
+(As indicated above, we don't have actual downloads here, but rather push directly into the same queue-like file structure that handles downloads.)
+    While doing so, the daemon also clears/deletes the related subfolders from the `downloads` folders.
+    Third, once the processing is done -- irrespective of whether any error(s) had occurred or not -- corresponding subfolders are initialized in the `data/*/*/*/backup_work` folders, which contain all important outputs as well as all work files, the latter separately as zip archive (see also below, [Data Out](#data-out), for more details).
+    As before, the daemon also automatically clears/deletes all the subfolders from the `work` folders.
+This implies that the daemon does *not* support picking up processing of interrupted runs.
+(FYI, while doing so would be possible, and is actually supported at least in parts by the way the daemon keeps track of all processing steps through status files, it is not overly robust across all possible scenarios or rather incomplete states that could arise during interruptions.)

 ### Data Out

-Once the daemon has finished some run, you can access the results in the corresponding `backup_work` folder.
+Once the daemon has finished some run, you can access the results in the corresponding `data/*/*/*/backup_work` folder.
 Continuing the above example, you would find the results for the baseline runs in `data/AIC/CUEDA/$bench/backup_work/run_001/`.

 Few notes for organization of the result files.
 For interpretation, please also refer to our TCHES paper listed in [Context](#context).